 Test your automatic gate manually to detect any operational difficulties.
 If the movement does not feel fluid, you may have a worn track.
 Your chain could also need repairs, as could the hinges or operating arm.

 If your gate has suddenly ceased to function, check your automatic sensors.
 If a tree limb, bush, or other obstruction has blocked the sensor, you will need to clear it away.
 Obstructions can also bother the movement of a gate, especially those that slide on tracks.

 Don’t forget that your gate opener requires battery power to operate.
-If your gate seems to not work, check your batteries before you call for repair.
+If your gate seems to not work, check your batteries before you call for a repair.